MichalKoudela/MichalKoudela/README.md

 🔧 I focus on cryptography, programming, networking and malware analyze.

-📘 I am experienced in these languages: C#
+📘 I have experience in these languages: C#, Python, Javascript

 📕 Currently I am learning this language: C